JonathanHung95/Python_Test/README.md

 ### Exercise_3

 Dockerfile to wrap the above exercises up.
+The Dockerfile builds an image using ubuntu 18.04 as a base and then executes the "run.sh" script to run the exercise_1.py and exercise_2.py files.
+Console output is provided for exercise_2.

+To retrieve the cleaned up "climate_data.xlsx" file from the container, run:

+docker cp <container_id>:/climate_data.xlsx .

+And it will pull the file from the container, regardless of whether it's currently running or not.